 *Sperm cryopreservation is prudent in severe oligospermia, in case it later turns into azoospermia, without frozen sperm backup, such men would otherwise need surgical testicular sperm extraction.
 If then also no sperm is found donor sperm or adoption would be the only option left for them.

 A man with a low sperm count can achieve a natural pregnancy with his partner despite lower sperm numbers, and there might be no need to visit an infertility clinic.
 Low sperm count though decreases the chance of conceiving naturally, but it doesn’t rule it out completely.
-Getting pregnant with low sperm count depends on the severity of the case.
+Low sperm count and pregnancy are usually the two different poles; however, getting pregnant with low sperm count depends on the severity of the case.
 As the above table shows, natural pregnancy may be possible for men suffering from mild to moderate oligospermia, but it might take some time to impregnate the female, provided the sperm motility is not altered.
 But natural pregnancy is nil or very poor with severe oligospermia, cryptozoospermia, and in another case where nil sperm count is seen that is azoospermia.
 In such cases, assisted reproductive technology is a helpful procedure in achieving pregnancy.
 But before resorting to assisted reproductive technology, a doctor might suggest some tips for getting pregnant with low sperm count.

 Low sperm count pregnancy can be successful in assisted reproductive technology.
 If the underlying cause of the male partner’s semen containing low sperm count can’t be treated naturally or with medication, assisted reproductive technology can be helpful.
 ART treatment options include getting sperm by either natural ejaculation, clinical extraction or sperm from a donor.
 Based on an individual’s situation, the doctor would suggest what could be the best treatment available.

 The Different Ways to Conceive with Low Sperm Count.